oskardudycz/event-driven.io/content/posts/2023-06-15--event_sourcing_live_2023/index.en.md

 [Anita showed](https://2023.dddeurope.com/program/event-sourcing-in-action-insights-from-two-real-life-projects/) that whether something is good or bad practice depends on context.
 She talked a lot about the challenges of implementing an event store on top of CosmosDB and design tradeoffs they took.
 I liked the pragmatic way of showing the thought process and the existence of the grey matter, e.g., splitting for [private and public events](/pl/events_should_be_as_small_as_possible/) may also depend on the team structure.
 If we’re a single team, maybe we can take shortcuts.
 That may work if we’re making conscious, transparent decisions.

 Let’s not forget about the friendly folks from Event Store.
 [Yves Lorphelin and Alexey Zimarev did a discussion panel](https://2023.dddeurope.com/program/sponsored-talk-beyond-the-hype-an-interactive-exploration-of-event-sourcing-and-eventstoredb/) during the main conference giving a chance to the community to ask questions and get answers.
-I enjoyed that primarily because it focused on the patterns and didn’t have vendor locking.
+I enjoyed that primarily because it focused on the patterns and were not vendor specific.

 **I'd like to thank all the speakers for bearing with my lame MC jokes and all the community that was there showing the power of Event Sourcing!**

 All speakers did their best and delivered important content.
 If something was wrong, blame me, humble line-up curator.

 Being the curator and MC was a big thing but also stressful for me.
 [I’m an introvert](/pl/agile_vs_introverts/) that somehow managed to keep the stress on a leash when giving a talk, but that was a new experience.
 I was really stressed.
 This is an interesting thing, as I knew that no one would be focused on what I was doing, as speakers and their talks were the most important.
 Still, I guess we humans are selfish, and our brain tries to focus on ourselves.
-Still, I tried to make the show as fluent as possible so both audience and speakers liked it.
+Still, I tried to make the show as fluid as possible so both audience and speakers liked it.

 **The general feedback I got was positive.** Of course, some people said it was too much tech stuff, but we intended to show that Event Sourcing is a living thing and people are doing real things.
 Some said they would like more content about specifics of event modelling, and I take that, although the content is also dependent on the submissions.
 I hope we'll have more on that if we have the next edition.

 Still, I saw that people enjoyed the versatility, hands-on and pragmatic talks.
 I also liked them a lot.
 Especially since the content showed many faces of Event Sourcing, and most importantly, had this personal touch and was closed to the real projects, without esoteric considerations.

 When will the videos be available?
-I’m not sure, but I will update this article as soon as their available.
+I’m not sure, but I will update this article as soon as they are available.
 You can subscribe to [Architecture Weekly](https://www.architecture-weekly.com/), and I’ll definitely send an update there.

 **Let me finish this article with my favourite quote from this edition of Event Sourcing Live.
 Anita Kvamme said:**